VictoriaT87/P4-Aventine-Wellness/README.md

 <br>

-# Separated Project
- - After looking at some other Text Adventure games and talking over it with my Mentor, I decided to split the run.py files in separate ones for the sake of easy readability.
-This project worked as intended, however on first run when all imports were added, I got the error message: "AttributeError: partially initialized module has no attribute (most likely due to a circular import)".
-This was because my functions file was importing the story file and vice versa.
-This was fixed by adding "from ... import ..." statements.
- - The project being split into multiple separate files worked, however the loading time for it was a little over 10 seconds when deployed to Heroku.
-This made it feel like the program was hanging or just not working when the "Run Program" button was clicked in Heroku.
-Because of this, I decided to revert all my changes back into the single run.py file, however I made a new repo with the old files, and have linked it here: [Destiny RPG Multi-File](https://github.com/VictoriaT87/Destiny_RPG_Multi_File), as well as the deployed version here: [Destiny RPG Mutli-File Deplyed](https://destiny-multifile.herokuapp.com/)
- - I understand this is not going to be assessed, I just would personally like to keep it so I can perhaps figure out why it was so slow to load.
-My research lead me to believe this was either because of a cache issue or just some bottleneck I have in the code.

 # Bugs Not Fixed
  - I would like the printed enumarate list in the get_subclass function to print to the terminal as slowly as the rest of the text.
 However, when I try to add function.s_print (to call the slow typing), it tells me I can't have both (index, subclass) in the method - "Too many positional arguments in method call".
 I have not found a fix for this.